Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 - **Merge conflicts**: Integrating changes from multiple branches into the main codebase can lead to conflicts, which are time-consuming to resolve and can stall development progress.
 - **Uncertainty in production**: It's challenging to predict how code changes will perform in a production environment with real data, increasing the risk of encountering unexpected issues or edge cases that weren't considered during development.

-### Do you still need feature flags if you utilize feature branches?
+### Do you still need feature flags if you use feature branches?

 In an ideal world, feature flags and trunk-based development offer a streamlined alternative to feature branches by enabling continuous integration and minimizing merge conflicts.
 Feature flags allow teams to deploy new features incrementally, providing control over their exposure without the need for long-lived branches.
 This approach promotes a more efficient development process, enhancing collaboration and reducing complexity.